ncsa/ncsa_system_documentation/docs/source/index.rst

 - :ref:`licensed`

-  Documentation on licenced software that is supported on NCSA computing resources.
+  Documentation on licensed software that is supported on NCSA computing resources.
 To use/invoke this software on the resource, you must own a separate software license.

 - :ref:`legacy`